husamrio/movie-forum/README.md

 # Description
 This is a simple web app that allows movie lovers around the world to come to our platform and checkout the latest and highest rated films.
-A user is able to to log into the plaform, view the latest titles and reviews/comments left by other users who have watched them before.
+A user is able to to log into the plaform, view the latest titles and reviews/comments on the movies left by other users who have watched them before.
 A user is also able to post a review, update and delete it.

 # Screenshots
 ![Screenshot1](https://github.com/JosephNjeruNjenga/movie-forum/blob/ft-login-signup/client/src/screenshot1.png)